longsleep/sunxi-disp-tool/README.md

 Everything is automatic for Ubuntu Xenial 16.04 arm64 via my Pine64 PPA at https://launchpad.net/~longsleep/+archive/ubuntu/ubuntu-pine64-flavour-makers

-So on Xenial do something like the following, to get install the tool and it will automatically run on boot.
+So on Xenial do something like the following, to install the tool and to have it run automatically on boot.

 ```bash
 sudo apt-add-repository ppa:longsleep/ubuntu-pine64-flavour-makers